101 (album and film): Venue

+Documentary

-The band's original concept for the film was going to be about how Depeche Mode "fit into" the 1980s.
-After discussions with an "experienced director", they came to the conclusion that the (unnamed) choice was going to do something "too glossy" and that they wanted to present something more nuanced and interesting.
-At this point, they reached out to renowned documentary filmmaker D. A. Pennebaker.
+The band's original concept for the film was going to be about how Depeche Mode fit into the 1980s.
+They began discussions amongst themselves about the film in March 1988, before the second leg of the US tour began.
+After discussions with an experienced but unnamed director, they came to the conclusion that their original choice was going to do something "too glossy" for their tastes, as they were not looking for a "slick commercial" for the band.
+At this point, Virgin Records, who were handling video releases for Mute Records, suggested that they reach out to renowned documentary filmmaker D. A. Pennebaker to see if he would be interested in the project.
 He accepted, but discarded their initial concept, feeling that it was "impossible to examine in an entertainingly cinematic fashion".

-Ultimately, the film focused on what Depeche Mode considered to be their strongest selling point—their live performance—as well as capturing the spirit of their fan base.
-Notably, the film prominently features a group of young fans travelling across America as winners of a "be-in-a-Depeche Mode-movie-contest", which culminates at the band's landmark concert at the Rose Bowl stadium in Pasadena.
+Ultimately, the film focused on what Depeche Mode considered to be their strongest selling point, their live performance, as well as capturing the spirit of their fan base.
+Notably, the film prominently features a group of young fans travelling across America as winners of a "be-in-a-Depeche Mode-movie-contest".
+Their bus visited New York, Pittsburgh, Nashville, Memphis, New Mexico and Arizona on its way to LA, where the movie culminates at the band's landmark concert at the Rose Bowl stadium in Pasadena.
+Depeche Mode had noticed that in America, they often sold more concert tickets than albums.

 The film features performances at the Rose Bowl concert, interspersed with snippets of the band, the "bus kids" and live performances recorded throughout the tour.
-The 2003 DVD reissue included more concert footage, but as Pennebaker was "shooting a documentary, not a concert film", a complete record of the Rose Bowl concert does not exist.
+The 2003 DVD reissue included more concert footage, but as Pennebaker was "shooting a documentary, not a concert film", a complete video record of the Rose Bowl concert does not exist.
+Pennebaker noted there was a similarity between Depeche Mode and some of the other artists he'd filmed before, including Bob Dylan and David Bowie, saying "I found the audience very rapt; they were there for that band.
+Not any band would do.
+I got the feeling that maybe there was no other band they'd ever go out for again in that assemblage, and it made me take that audience fairly seriously."

+Style

 Pennebaker used his direct cinema approach, which he described as "letting the camera run as unobtrusively as possible, thereby encouraging events to unfold on their own. [...]
 You edit more and the film changes every three days, but [the band] were very nice and patient about it."

-Pennebaker admitted there was a similarity between Depeche Mode and some of the other artists he'd filmed before (Bob Dylan and David Bowie): "I found the audience very rapt; they were there for that band.
-Not any band would do.
-I got the feeling that maybe there was no other band they'd ever go out for again in that assemblage, and it made me take that audience fairly seriously."
+Live album

+Although the entire Rose Bowl concert was not recorded on video, the complete concert was recorded for an audio release.
+Mixed at Swanyard Studios in London by then-unknown producer Alan Moulder, 101 was Depeche Mode's first full live album.